Bachelor of Science in Health Sciences

 - Competitive applicants will be invited to attend an interview.
 Meeting minimum admissions requirements does not guarantee an invitation for an interview.
 Every applicant who wishes to be accepted to the program must complete the interview process.

 Students may progress toward a Bachelor of Science degree when they:

 - Maintain a minimum overall GPA of 2.50.

-- Earn a minimum grade of “C” (2.00) in all science and health science requirements.
+- Earn a minimum grade of “C” (2.00) in all required courses and electives for the degree.

 - Completed a minimum of 124 trimester hours with a minimum cumulative GPA of 2.50.

 - Completed the prescribed course of study with a minimum of 42 upper division credits.